-Center for Hunger-Free Communities is a community-engaged research and advocacy center of Drexel University's Dornsife School of Public Health in Philadelphia.
-The Center offers multi-faceted research and action with the goal of developing innovative, empirically tested solutions to fighting hunger in all forms through the engagement of families, researchers, policymakers, and community leaders. drexel.edu/hunger-free-center partnerships, and volunteerism.
-The Lindy Center is part of Drexel University's role as a positive contributor to the quality of life in the region.
-They work to develop community partnerships so that every Drexel student will recognize the benefits of public service to their education, their career, and to society. drexel.edu/lindycenter
+Center for Hunger-Free Communities is a

+community-engaged research and advocacy center of Drexel University's Dornsife School of Public Health in Philadelphia.
+The Center offers multi-faceted research and action with the goal of developing innovative, empirically tested solutions to fighting hunger in all forms through the engagement of families, researchers, policymakers, and community leaders. drexel.edu/hunger-free-center

-The Drexel Food Lab, founded on the principles of sustainability, health promotion and food access, is open to all Drexel students who want to learn about food product development and focus on solving real-world problems. drexel.edu/cnhp/research/centers/foodbionutritioncore/Drexel-Food-Lab
+The Drexel Food Lab, founded on the principles of sustainability, health promotion and food access, is open to all Drexel students who want to learn about food product development and focus on solving real-world problems. drexel.edu/cnhp/research/centers/foodbionutritioncore/Drexel-Food-Lab/